taunoe/grove-vision-ai/README.md

 The trained models are in the file `.uf2`

-1. Connect USB-C cable and double click BOOT botton.
-GROVEAI will be mounted as drive.
+1. Connect the USB-C cable and double-click the BOOT button.
+GROVEAI will be mounted as a drive.

 ## Arduino lib